 - Remember that being in any kind of emotional and physical contact with a toxic person will obliterate whatever respect and love that you have for yourself.
 YOUR pattern of putting up with them and giving out chances like Halloween candy will translate to them that you value you as little as they value you (and themselves).
 You have to feel extremely small and insecure to behave in a way that a good person decides to cut you off.
 Remember that.

 - By being the training wheels for anyone who is toxic, you become just as toxic.
 Toxicity is as contagious as the flu.
-This is why I have boundaries to protect myself and a zero tolerance policy for it.
+This is why you have boundaries.
+They are there to protect and strengthen your emotional immune system.

 For most of my life, I’ve peacock’d my exits.
 I thought I was so strong and badass.
 Now, I look back and wish that I would have done what I’m telling you to do.
 I wish I would have had the courage to give myself the gift I am asking you to give yourself this holiday season.